 The keyword above is ‘suffice.’
 While many companies who are new to translation start off by using a computer to meet their needs, they quickly find that the quality of the translation only suffices for a basic understanding of the content.
 The translation generated by the machine is not of the quality required for a professional business document.

-This is particularly true for less commonly translated language pairings and for languages that differ greatly from English, such as Arabic, Chinese and Japanese.
+Errors are especially likely in less commonly translated language pairings and for languages that differ greatly from English, such as Arabic, Chinese and Japanese.

 There’s also the fact that machine translation’s mistakes can cause reputational and political damage.
 Some of Google Translation’s highest profile mistakes so far have included referring to the Russian Federation as ‘Mordor’ in Ukrainian and mis-translating ‘grelo’ as ‘clitoris’ instead of ‘vegetable’ when advertising the Galician town of As Pontes’ ‘clitoris-tasting festival!’